sehkitest/The-Collection/README.md

 I've tryed my best to remove any passwords from the archives and too make sure nothing is infected.

-**I don't guarantee the "safness" of any of the archives, builders, eBooks and anything in this repo, while you should be safe i reccomend using a VM or Sandbox**
+**I don't guarantee the "safeness" of any of the archives, builders, eBooks and anything in this repo, while you should be safe I recommend using a VM or Sandbox**
 # <center>Contributing</center>
-If your going to add an archive, eBook or other to the repo please make sure the archive is passwordless or the password is "TheCollection" also try your best to make sure your contrubution isn't infected.
+If your going to add an archive, eBook or other to the repo please make sure the archive is passwordless or the password is "TheCollection" also try your best to make sure your contribution isn't infected.